Esther918/Assignment-2/DirectStiffness/README.md

 ```
 Note: make sure you are in the project root directory and that pyproject.toml exists.

-Test that the code is working with pytest:
+Test that the code is working with pytest (pytest is not ready yet, will be fixed later):
 ```bash
 pytest --cov=DirectStiffness tests/
 ```